MrYsLab/s3-extend/docs/usage.md

 **Step 4:** Start Scratch 3, select an extension, and create and run your Scratch scripts.
-If you are using the ESP-8266 Extension, when Scratch is connected to the ESP-8266, the red LED on the ESP-8266 NodeMCU is extinguished, indicating a successful connection.
+If you are using the ESP-8266 Extension, when Scratch is connected to the ESP-8266 by using the **ESP-8266 Connect IP Address** block, the red LED on the ESP-8266 NodeMCU is extinguished, indicating a successful connection.

 **Step 5:** To power down, dismiss the OneGPIO server by going to the window opened in step 3 and pressing Control-C. You may need to do this twice.
-For some operating systems, you may also need to enter Control-C if two windows were automatically opened in step 3.
-Remove power from the micro-controller, and finally dismiss the Web Browser tab running Scratch 3.
+Finally, dismiss the Web Browser tab running Scratch 3.